nus-cs2103/website-base/handbook/project-v00.md

-The objective of this deliverable is for you to analyze requirements, conceptualize the product, and document it.
+The objective of this deliverable is for you to analyze requirements, conceptualize the enhanced product, and document it.

 ### Step 1 : Brainstorm user stories